 - Suhas Govind Joshi - Designing for capabilities.
 A phenomenological approach to the design of enabling technologies for older adults

-Twenty-four master students have successfully finished their master exam.
-I am at the moment the main supervisor of the following students:
+Thirty-three of my master students have successfully finished their master exam.
+I am currently the supervisor of the following master students:

-- Member of the PhD Board of the Department of Informatics, University of Oslo (2014 - )
+- Member of the PhD Committee of the Department of Informatics, University of Oslo (since 2014)

 - Member Sustainable Market Actors Network

 - Member of The National Committee for Research Ethics in Science and Technology (NENT) (2014-2017)